 - Feedback: Vyke feedback forum discussion

 Localphone offers cheap calls to other Localphone users and a number of ways to make calls.
 You can call phone-to-phone, PC-to-PC, or PC-to-phone (though, as always, this can be chargeable).

 Rates for calls to non-Localphone numbers are very competitive though.
 You get a free call for five minutes when you sign up.

 We've received good feedback about Localphone, so it's worth trying.
 It often runs free call promotions to normal phones too (when it does, they'll be featured in the free MoneySaving email).
 These usually give unlimited calls for free to a certain destination, with no obligation to continue using the service.

-- Cost to use: Apps free to download, service, calls are cheap to other Localphone users, or chargeable if calling a landline/mobile not using Localphone, but the app uses a small amount of data which may cost unless you're on wi-fi
+- Cost to use: Calls are cheap to other Localphone users, or chargeable if calling a landline/mobile not using Localphone, but the app uses a small amount of data which may cost unless you're on wi-fi

 - Can be used on: iPhones, Android mobiles, Windows computers, Macs, landlines